molejar/emLinux/docs/emlinux_vm.md

 ## How to Start

-Clone this repository into your local disk and navigate to `emLinux/vm` directory in a terminal.
+Clone `emLinux` repository into your local disk and navigate to it in a terminal.
-> In Windows I recommend use the Git BASH instead of CMD
+> In Windows OS I recommend use the Git BASH instead of CMD

 Install vagrant plugin for adding virtualbox guest support in Windows OS
 > Run it only first time after instaling Vagrant application